Bird Control for

 - Roosting or nesting around human habitations

 - Noise, droppings, odor and feathers

 - Diseases or ectoparasites affecting man including histoplasmosis and cryptococcosis

 - Unpleasant or hazardous working conditions

 The best bird control approaches emphasize deterrents, exclusion or modification of buildings.
-Critter Control’s knowledgeable technicians have several bird control methods to bird proof your home or help to get rid of birds that congregate on municipal and commercial buildings in urban settings.
+Maine Critter Control’s knowledgeable technicians have several bird control methods to bird proof your home or help to get rid of birds that congregate on municipal and commercial buildings in urban settings.
 We will work with you to bird proof your property, protecting it from damage.
 We use other bird deterrents in rural and agricultural settings.
 For more information, please contact us at 1-800-CRITTER.